Submitting a Portfolio

 - Alumni attending on-campus courses must purchase a RMCAD Alumni ID Badge at the current cost.
 This ID card will have similar but limited access to campus buildings and future events.

-- Complete Renew Registration form and submit to The Office of Career + Alumni Services.
+- Complete Renew Registration form and submit it to The Office of Career + Alumni Services.

 - The Office of Career + Alumni Services will confirm availability in the requested course with the Office of the Registrar.